 PREP (Parish Religious Education Program) CCD

 Teaches the basics of the faith to Catholic children who attend non-Catholic schools.
-Classes are held on Tuesday afternoons in the Ritner Street School, September through May.
+Classes are held on Tuesday evenings in the Junior and Senior Schools, September through May.
 Contact Deacon Leonard at 215-334-4170 for more information.

 Educates and promotes the culture of life for all parishioners.
 Open to all members of the parish.

 Members of the Society of St.Vincent de Paul (or “Vincentians” ) are men and women who strive to grow spiritually by offering person-to-person service to individuals in need.
 We are young and old.
 Our members come in every shade of skin color.
 Some of us are wealthy, some are financially poor, but all of us are blessed with an awareness that our blessings (time, talent or treasure) are to be shared with our brothers and sisters in need.